 - islands where different ocean currents converge.

 In addition to marine life, plastic pollution also affects us.
-Microplastics end up on our plates, among other places, via fish dishes, and have even been found in our blood and brains.
+Microplastics end up on our plates, for example in fish dishes, and have even been found in our blood and brains.
 Research shows that this can have serious consequences for our health.
-Microplastics have been linked to strokes, cancer and infertility.
+Microplastics are linked to strokes, cancer, and infertility.
 Plastic pollution is therefore not only an ecological problem, but also a humanitarian one.

 How you can help